matafokka/SynthFlight/README.md

 You can use layers to try and compare different parameters to choose which ones suites you best.

-# Installation
+# Setup

-You don't need to install it, just [use it online](https://matafokka.github.io/SynthFlight/).
-However, if you want to have a local copy:
+## Introduction

+There are numerous ways to set up SynthFlight, listed from most to least preferred:

+1. **PWA** - works offline, requires low storage space, updates are silent and fast.
+1. [**Browser**](https://matafokka.github.io/SynthFlight/) - that's what SynthFlight is built for.
+1. [**Desktop builds**](https://github.com/matafokka/SynthFlight/releases/latest) - works offline and has a nice UI, but requires ~100 Mb of storage.
+Useful for environments where PWAs are not available.
+1. **Opening a local copy in a browser** - it works but might impose performance issues.
+1. **Outdated browser** - ew, but SynthFlight [got you covered](#for-browser).

+## Installing desktop builds

-1. Download the [latest build](https://github.com/matafokka/SynthFlight/releases/latest) for the browser *(if you plan to use it in a browser)* or for your OS and platform *(if you want a standalone application)*.
+1. Download the [latest build](https://github.com/matafokka/SynthFlight/releases/latest) for your OS and platform.
 1. Extract the downloaded archive wherever you want.
-1. Run SynthFlight:
-    1. If you've downloaded the browser build, open `index.html` file.
-    1. Otherwise, navigate to the extracted folder, open it and run `SynthFlight` executable file.
+1. Navigate to the extracted folder, open it and run `SynthFlight` executable file.

 ***Warning 1:** only browser and Windows x64 builds has been tested so far.*

-***Warning 2:** macOS builds are not signed.*
+***Warning 2:** macOS builds are not signed, thus require disabling the Gatekeeper or something.*

-# Usage

-After running SynthFlight, you can see:
-1. **Zoom buttons** in the top left corner.
-You can also zoom by rotating a mouse wheel.
-1. **Current cursor position** in the bottom left corner.
-1. **Menu button** in the top right corner.

-In the menu, you can:
-1. Close the menu by clicking **"x" button** on the top of the menu.
-1. Change map provider in the **drop-down menu** on the top of the menu.
-1. Add a new layer by clicking **"+" button** on the top of the menu.
-A **wizard menu** will show up containing:
-    1. **Drop-down menu** where you can select layer type to add.
-    1. Layer-specific controls.
-    1. **Cancel button** to cancel creating new layer.
-    1. **Add button** to confirm adding layer.
-1. Remove selected layer by clicking **button with the trash icon** on the top of the menu.
-1. Work with layers:
-    1. To select a layer, click on it.
-    1. Open or close a layer menu by clicking **button with the gear icon**.
-    1. Change layer's settings by using controls in a menu.
-Each layer type has its own menu.
-    1. Hide or show a layer by clicking button with the **eye icon**.
-    1. Reorder layer by dragging the button with the **arrows icon**.
-1. Export project to GeoJSON by clicking "Export" button at the bottom of the menu.
-Warning: other buttons do not work for now.

 # System requirements

+## For PWA

+A browser that supports it.

-For **standalone application**:
+## For browser

+One of:

+* Chrome 8 or later.
+* Firefox 22 or later.
+* Safari 6 or later.
+* Internet Explorer 9 or later.
+* Any other modern desktop or mobile browser.

+**Problems with outdated browsers:**

+1. Can't read files.
+Chromium-based browsers have a "feature" that prevents FileReader from reading local files. **How to solve:** run browser with `--allow-file-access-from-files` flag or [host SynthFlight](#hosting) on a custom server.
+1. Can't save files. **How to solve:** update your browser.
+1. App page doesn't load (browser can't verify SSL certificate). **How to solve:** configure your browser or [host SynthFlight](#hosting) on a custom server using protocols and/or certificates that your browser supports.

+## For desktop builds

 * **Operating system** - one of:
     * **Windows 7** or later.
 ARM64, x86 and x64 platforms are supported.
     * **Linux** with X11 installed (basically all modern distros).
 ARM32, ARM64, x86 and x64 platforms are supported.
     * **macOS**.
 I have no idea which versions are supported.
 Try and see if it works.
+Also, these builds are not signed.
 * **CPU**: One that can handle web surfing.
 If you can browse the internet, SynthFlight will work fine.
 * **RAM**: 1 GB or more.

-For **browser version** - one of:

-* Chrome 7 or later.
-* Firefox 22 or later.
-* Internet Explorer 9 or later.
-* Any other modern desktop or mobile browser.

-***Note 1.*** *Outdated Chromium-based browsers have a "feature" that prevents FileReader from reading local files.
-If you're using such browser, please, either host SynthFlight on a web server or add ` --allow-file-access-from-files` flag when running browser.*

-***Note 2:*** *Some outdated browsers can't download files normally.
-Please, update your browser for better user experience.*

 # Building